richelbilderbeek/meesterproef_joshua/README.md

 ## Supervision

- * Max 1 hour per week to talk
+ * 5 mins at start of day, 5 mins at end of day
- * Max 15 mins per workday to answer emails, will answer within 1 day if emailed before 15:00
+ * 15 mins per week to answer emails, will answer within 1 day if emailed before 15:00
+ * ask questions to MOLIMM students and staff

 ## Guidelines for manuscript